vesoft-inc/nebula/docs/manual-EN/3.build-develop-and-administration/3.deploy-and-administrations/server-administration/storage-service-administration/data-import/spark-writer.md

 #### 3.3.4 Data Source Mapping

 * **HDFS Parquet Files**
   * `type` specifies the input source type.
-When it is parquet, it's a case insensitive required field
+When it is parquet, it is a case insensitive required field
-  * `path` specifies the HDFS file directory, it's a required field that must be the absolute directory
+  * `path` specifies the HDFS file directory.
+It is a required field that must be the absolute directory
 * **HDFS JSON Files**
   * `type` specifies the type of the input source.
-When it is JSON, it's a case insensitive required field
+When it is JSON, it is a case insensitive required field
-  * `path` specifies the HDFS file directory, it's a required field that must be absolute directory
+  * `path` specifies the HDFS file directory.
+It is a required field that must be absolute directory
 * **HIVE ORC Files**
   * `type` specifies the input source type.
-When it is ORC, it's a case insensitive required field
+When it is ORC, it is a case insensitive required field
-  * `path` specifies the HDFS file directory, it's a required field that must be absolute directory
+  * `path` specifies the HDFS file directory.
+It is a required field that must be the absolute directory
 * **HIVE CSV Files**
   * `type` specifies the input source type.
-When it is CSV, it's a case insensitive required field
+When it is CSV, it is a case insensitive required field
-  * `path` specifies the HDFS file directory, it's a required field that must be the absolute directory
+  * `path` specifies the HDFS file directory.
+It is a required field that must be the absolute directory
 * **HIVE**
   * `type` specifies the input source type.
-When it is HIVE, it's a case insensitive required field
+When it is HIVE, it is a case insensitive required field
   * `exec` is a required field that specifies the HIVE executed query

 ### 3.4 Import Data

-Input data use the following command:
+Input data with the following command:

 ```bash
 bin/spark-submit \